Mark I Models 1:144 - Page 5

 300,- Kč (12,24 €)

-Two ex-Eduard injection-moulded kits are supplied in this box and each kit contains 38 parts and one clear part (the cockpit canopy).
-One small fret with photo-etched parts and a comprehensive decal sheet are included.
+Two injection-moulded kits are supplied in this box and each kit contains 27 parts and one clear part (the cockpit canopy).
+The rear side of the box now comprises the representation of a tarmac section of a military airfield which can be cut out and used as a display base for the assembled model.
+A comprehensive instruction leaflet and a decal sheet are included.

 IN STOCK

-Two ex-Eduard injection-moulded kits are supplied in this box and each kit contains 38 parts and one clear part (the cockpit canopy).
-One small fret with photo-etched parts and a comprehensive decal sheet are included.
+Two injection-moulded kits are supplied in this box and each kit contains 27 parts and one clear part (the cockpit canopy).
+The rear side of the box now comprises the representation of a tarmac section of a military airfield which can be cut out and used as a display base for the assembled model.
+A comprehensive instruction leaflet and a decal sheet are included.

 IN STOCK